calebjc3/calebjc3.github.io/essays/please-don't-ask-that.md

 This poster began his question with a clear but concise summary.
 He provided his code, the data he had collected, and some information on additional testing that he had performed in a different coding language prior to posting the question.
 He discussed some of the things that he had been considering, and demonstrated that he had put some thought into the problem before asking his question.
 As a result, his question received a lot of attention, and sparked plentiful discussion to find an answer.

-Contrast this with the next question:

-This question, also posted to StackOverflow, is an example of a stupid question:
+Contrast that with this question, which was also posted to StackOverflow, and is an example of a stupid question:

 [Bad StackOverflow Question](https://stackoverflow.com/questions/4183955/need-help-in-linq)